RobBowman/robbowman.github.io/_posts/2024-09-24-logic-apps-error-in-determining-project-root.md

 ![error](/images/la-project-root/folders.png)

-Worth noting that if you create a logic app standard workflow from scratch by using the Azure VS Code extension, then the missing file should be created for you.
+Worth noting that if you create a logic app standard workflow from scratch by using the Azure VS Code extension, then the missing files should be created for you.